IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“I can calculate the motions of the heavenly bodies, but not the madness of the people.”

+>“I do not love to be dunned [pestered] and teased by foreigners about mathematical things...”
+[This was the reason why he sent his solution to the [Brachistochrone problem](https://en.wikipedia.org/wiki/Brachistochrone_curve){:target="_blank"} anonymously.]

 >“I have studied these things — you have not.”[^NewtonAtheism]

 ― <a href="https://en.wikipedia.org/wiki/Isaac_Newton" target="_blank">Isaac Newton</a>